webpack/webpack.js.org/src/content/configuration/module.md

 `Rule.use` can be a function which receives the object argument describing the module being loaded, and must return an array of `UseEntry`.

-The same shortcut as an array can be used for the return value (i.e. `use: [ 'style-loader' ]`).

 The object parameter has the following fields:

+- `compiler`: The current webpack compiler (can be undefined)
+- `issuer`: The path to the module that is importing the module being loaded
 - `resource`: The path to the module being loaded
 - `realResource`: The path to the module being loaded
-- `resourceQuery`: ??
+- `resourceQuery`

-- `compiler`: The current webpack compiler (can be undefined)
-- `issuer`: The path to the module that is importing the module being loaded
+The same shortcut as an array can be used for the return value (i.e. `use: [ 'style-loader' ]`).

 __webpack.config.js__